-Figure 7.
-Calculated molecular structure of compound 11 and its frontier orbitals.
+Fig. 7 Calculated molecular structure of compound 11 and its frontier orbitals.

-IR spectroscopy was utilised to differentiate between the two likely structures, two broad but distinct peaks at 1593 and 1634 cm-1 were observed.
-Compounds containing no Al-Al bond but both terminal and bridging hydrides are found at approximately 1880 cm-1 and 1350 cm-1, respectively.
-Whilst terminal hydrides within complexes containing Al-Al bonds are found within 1680-1835 cm-1.55 Thus, pointing more in the direction of a terminal hydride with Al-Al bonds.
-Additionally, the previous terminal hydride in the related silyl system, from C-H activation of phenyl acetylene, this Al-H was found at 1666 cm-1.15 Unfortunately, attempts to grow crystals suitable for SC-XRD were unsuccessful.
+1634 cm-1 were observed.
+Compounds containing no Al-Al bond but both terminal and bridging hydrides are found at approximately 1880 cm-1 and 1350 cm-1, respectively, 20,54 whilst terminal hydrides within complexes containing Al-Al bonds are found within 1680-1835 cm-1,55 thus pointing more in the direction of a terminal hydride with Al-Al bonds.
+Additionally, for the previous terminal hydride in the related silyl system, from C-H activation of phenyl acetylene, this Al-H was found at 1666 cm-1.
+Unfortunately, attempts to grow crystals suitable for SC-XRD were unsuccessful.
 Therefore, additional insight for this structure was sought computationally.
-Different possible isomers of product 12 were calculated, including bridging, terminal, combinations of both as well as different rotational isomers (H: cis or trans; NHC and Tipp ligands cis or trans).
+Different possible isomers of product 12 were calculated, including bridging, terminal, and combinations of both as well as different rotational isomers (H: cis or trans; NHC and Tipp ligands: cis or trans).